angela-t-chen/lava.ed/vignettes/introduction.md

----
-title: "Introduction to the lava.ed R Package"
+# Introduction to the lava.ed R Package
-output:
-  github_document:
-  toc: true
-  keep_md: true
----

 This vignette provides an overview of using the `lava.ed` R package to predict low acuity visits in health data.
 The package offers four trained models, detailed in Chen, Kuzma, and Friedman (2024), and includes a function called `rule_based_algos`.
 This function applies the logic of seven previously published ICD-10 code-based algorithms for visit classification.
 Please refer to the documentation for details on using the `rule_based_algos` function.